otammato/Prometheus_Grafana_Kubernetes_EKS_Monitoring/README.md

 https://docs.aws.amazon.com/eks/latest/userguide/metrics-server.html

-## Use a Terraform template to launch a Kubernetes cluster on AWS EKS
+## Launch a Kubernetes cluster on AWS EKS (use a Terraform template)

 1. Clone this official hashicorp repository with terraform templates: